Dominique Walmsley: Information to Clients

-I have a Master of Arts degree in Psychology from Seattle University.
+I have a Master of Arts degree in Psychology from Seattle University and am in the process of completing my doctorate at Saybrook University.
 I completed an internship approved by the American Counselors Association (ACA).
 I am a licensed as a mental health counselor (LMHC) with the State of Washington, and an associate member of ACA.

 I use a person-centered approach in therapy, in which the client’s unique set of values and interests guides me in shaping a path for the desired growth and change.
 In assessing their needs, clients might desire support of a particular kind, depending on the scope of their present struggle.
 Through existentialism and phenomenology, I strive to assist my clients in gaining greater understanding of their place in the world, and finding a meaningful of existence in that world.
 Using analogy and narrative, I illustrate and suggest ways of finding value in the everyday experiences of life.
 Through mindfulness, I assist clients in harnessing their innate intuition in order to sense what is best for them in a very practical way.